-- 6.112.
-Given the contentious nature of planned relocation, especially proactive relocation, it is likely affected individuals and communities will contest some of the advice and decisions of policy-makers (whether central, local or both).
-While such contestation is inevitable in a free and democratic society, maintaining an adequate social licence for planned relocation will be important.
-This means, among other things, endeavouring to design the relevant governance, planning and institutional arrangements to minimise the grounds for objections.
-Equally, it would be desirable to avoid frequent recourse to litigation, which would likely cause delays and risk giving more affluent individuals greater access to the justice system. - 6.113.
+- 6.113.
 Accordingly, a case may exist for a dedicated dispute resolution service, particularly to manage issues that arise in the process of implementing a planned relocation.
 On the one hand, the procedural, funding and institutional arrangements that we are recommending will hopefully reduce the likelihood of decisions being contested.
 For instance, if the compensatory arrangements for affected properties are relatively mechanical (ie, because they are based on clear statutory criteria rather than discretionary judgements), then the scope for objections and complaints will be more limited.
 On the other hand, the experience of planned relocation processes, both in Aotearoa New Zealand (eg, Christchurch) and internationally, highlights that affected citizens often feel their views and interests have been ignored by decision-makers or that public authorities have behaved in an arbitrary or unreasonable manner, thereby breaching well-established principles of natural justice. - 6.114.
 It is also widely recognised that situations involving natural disasters are highly stressful.
 In particular, the processing of insurance claims can be challenging, especially because the relevant contracts may be complex or confusing.
 This is why, for example, the Government established the Greater Christchurch Claims Resolution Service (GCCRS) and the Residential Advisory Service (RAS) following the Canterbury earthquakes in 2010-11.
 While the GCCRS provided expert advice to homeowners on resolving insurance claims (either through Toka Tū Ake EQC or private insurers), the RAS gave homeowners access to free legal advice on unresolved claims.
 In 2016, RAS was extended to cover natural disasters throughout the country. - 6.115.
 Building on these initiatives, in early 2023, the Government created the New Zealand Claims Resolution Service (NZCRS) to replace GCCRS and RAS.
 NZCRS is hosted by the Ministry of Business, Innovation and Employment and supported by Treasury, Toka Tū Ake EQC, insurance companies, and various other organisations.
 The service provides homeowners, via case management, with free, timely and independent advice and support to help resolve residential insurance issues due to natural disasters.
-346 The service covers legal, technical and well-being issues.
+The service covers legal, technical and well-being issues. - 6.116.

-6.116.
 A similar service is required for planned relocations.
 In our view, those affected by planned relocations should have access to the services of the NZCRS.
 A case may also exist for broadening the services provided by the NZCRS (eg, to the nature and timing of any withdrawal of public services, infrastructure and utilities).
 In addition, where parties are unable to reach an agreement, access should be provided to publicly funded mediation services.
 In the longer term, a dedicated independent tribunal may be needed to resolve disputes.